priyanshishikha/git-practice-repo/README.md

-This activity is being done to get acquainted with some git/GH related activities that we would do on our day to day basis
+This activity is being done to get acquainted with some git/GH related activities that is done on a daily basis in this development workflow